open-cloud/xos/docs/README.md

 # Models for CORD

+XOS implements a model-based service control plane for CORD.
-CORD adopts a model-based architecture, where XOS implements its modeling support.
-This guide describes the how models are expressed in XOS, and documents the XOS toolchain used to auto-generate various elements of CORD from these models.
+This guide describes the how models are expressed in XOS and documents the toolchain used to auto-generate various elements of CORD from these models.

+It also describes the role of Synchronizers in bridging the CORD data model with the backend components (e.g., VNFs, micro-services, SDN control apps) that implement CORD's service data plane.